-Congress is a celebration of the organ and its music and is held annually in venues around the UK, although sometimes abroad, in a locality associated with the President.
+The IAO Festival is a celebration of the organ and its music and is held annually in venues around the UK, although sometimes abroad, in a locality associated with the President.
 Dates vary each year but it is usually during the summer holidays and lasts 3–5 days.
 The programme includes celebrity recitals and masterclasses, talks, demonstrations, seminars, visits to historic buildings and social functions including the Annual Dinner.
 It is possible to attend either as a residential or day delegate.

 London Organ Day

 Run by Tom Bell, this is an annual event, in March, visiting prestigious venues in the capital with top class artists from home and abroad presenting concerts, recitals and masterclasses.
 For the latest information, please visit the London Organ Day page.

 Regional Organ Days

 Spread around the country there is usually one regional organ day a quarter.
 Please visit the events section to find out more.